How to Parchment Line Baking Pans

-Steps 1 & 2- Cut a piece of parchment paper a little bigger than the pan you’re using.
-Fold it in half once, then fold half again widthwise making a square.
+Using a piece of parchment paper a little bigger than the pan you’re using.
+Next, fold the parchment in half once, then fold half again widthwise making a square.

 Place point on the bottom of the pan at the center, making a small crease along the edge of the pan.
 Cut the parchment at the crease, revealing a small circular fan.

 Unfold and line the inside of the cake pan.
 The circle should fit perfectly into the pan with very little overlap on the sides and the pan is ready for use.

 To easily line 9”x13” lasagna pan using parchment, measure a piece of parchment about 10” x 14”.
 Snip all four corners inwardly about 1 1/2-2 inches.
 Place the parchment paper into the pan and press to crease it.
 The corners will naturally overlap.

 Loaf pan come in different sizes so you will need to measure your paper according to your pan.
 Cut the parchment sheet about 1/2” smaller than the internal width of your pan and 2” longer than the length.
 It may take a fee snips to get it right.
 Once adjusted, press the parchment in the pan to crease it; a little oil helps it to stick.

 Now bake away!
 Take this skills to task and make these yummy cake recipes.
 Turn cupcake recipes into layer!